DAddYE/mini_record/README.md

 * Define columns/properties inside your model
 * Perform migrations automatically
-* Auto upgrade your schema, so if you know what you are doing you don't lost your existing data!
+* Auto upgrade your schema, so if you know what you are doing you don't lose your existing data!
 * Add, Remove, Change Columns; Add, Remove, Change indexes

 ## Instructions